|Copyright © 2005– by|

 Max Lange Mate - a checkmate named after German master and problem composer Max Lange (1832-1899.)
 The mate consists of queen and bishop utilizing a weak square complex to attack the enemy king.

-middle game - the middle game occurs when development has been completed and the opposing forces are joined in battle.
-It is characterized by attack and defense, maneuvering and the attempt by both sides to further their plans while resisting those of the opponent.
+middle game - occurs when development is mostly completed; some pawns have advanced, three or four minor pieces are off the bank rank and the king has castled.
 Middle game play can be quiet maneuvering or violent tactics, and usually features involvement of the heavy pieces (queen and rooks.)
+It is characterized by attack and defense, maneuvering and an attempt by both sides to further their own plans and disrupt those of the opponent.
 Combinations, sacrifices and mating attacks most often occur in the middle game.

 minor piece - a bishop or knight.

 Minor Piece Mate - a checkmate that occurs when several minor pieces coordinate to effect mate without support of the heavy pieces.